Tracer1337/portfolio/idea.md

 ### Project declaration

-* Create a new project by creating a .project folder inside a GitHub repository

-* When a commit to a GitHub repository is made (WebHooks):
-    * Clear projects table
-    * Scan all repositories for a .project folder
-    * Insert all detected projects into the database
-    * Convert images (thumbnail, gallery) to jpeg and store in S3 Bucket
-    * Store README as html in database

-    * Show on the projects page when the projects got updated last

 * Make different types of projects
     * For every type
         * Amount of hours, if available (Activity Analyzer API)